A timeline of the investigation into the missing Virginia mother whose husband is now accused of killing her in their home - KESQ

 The week after Naresh Bhatt told news reporters he was “suffering” as authorities searched for his missing Virginia wife, he stood before a judge on Friday morning facing accusations he killed her inside their home and dragged her body outside in late July.

-Naresh Bhatt has not been formally charged with murder in connection with the alleged killing of Mamta Kafle Bhatt, a 28-year-old mother of two, court documents obtained by CNN affiliate WJLA show.
+Naresh Bhatt has not been formally charged with murder in connection with the alleged killing of Mamta Kafle Bhatt, a 28-year-old mother, court documents obtained by CNN affiliate WJLA show.
 He faces a felony charge of prohibition against concealment of a body and he was taken away in handcuffs Thursday after authorities executed a search warrant at the couple’s home.

 In an interview with WUSA last week, Bhatt said he was worried about where his wife may be and it was not the first time she had gone missing.